swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 ---
-title: Journey Paths
+title: Journey Sources
 ---

 ## Overview

-Strivve provides the capability for an integrated application to pass in Cardholder Journey information (or journey *Sources*) that delivers a fixed framework to answer the questions of How, Why, and Where the cardholder has begun their card placement journey.
+Strivve provides the capability for an integrated application to pass in cardholder card-on-file placement journey information (journey *Sources*) that delivers a fixed framework to answer the questions of How, Why, and Where the cardholder has begun their card placement journey.

-The information can be passed in via the [User Object](/integrations/cardupdatr#user-object) in CardUpdatr or directly via the [CardSavr API](https://swch.github.io/slate/#create-cardholder) with the following format:
+The information can be passed in via the [User Object](/integrations/cardupdatr#user-object) in CardUpdatr or directly via the [CardSavr API](https://swch.github.io/slate/#create-cardholder) using the following example format:

 ```javascript